 Sure, many aspects of becoming a mom are part of a universal experience.
 I mean, the cult of motherhood is real.
 But it is also the most personal choice and experience — and not just because every mom and every child is different.
 Even with the copious labels we bestow upon one another (stay-at-home mom, working mom, breastfeeding mom, helicopter parent, free-range parent), each person’s experience is entirely unique.
 Some moms have to navigate parenthood alone.
 Some share motherhood with another mom.

 But for many, it is one of the most intense life changes comprised of the most rewarding moments … moments that are often unseen by others.
-The huge hugs I get every morning lifting my sweet boy from his crib.
+The huge hugs I get every morning when my sweet boy awakes.
 The way he eats my cheek and laughs when I ask him for a kiss.
 The nuzzles he gives me when he is fighting sleep but ends up napping in my arms.
 The joy that overcomes him when he learns something new (someone is a clapping champ!) and knows how proud I am.
 The giant smile that spreads across his face when I sing silly songs accompanied by ridiculous dance moves around our apartment.
 The day is as much about him, the one who made me a mommy, as it is about me.

 And every mom should get to feel that way.
 Every mom should feel special and unique — every day and especially on a day like Mother’s Day.
 It took becoming one to understand the placement (and emotional importance) of that apostrophe S … even while celebrating the S apostrophe.